NickMcConnell/AngbandPlus/lib/help/readme.txt

 --- Available Formats ---

-The Zangband documentation packages will be made available in three formats for download, plain text, html and .chm (for windows users).
-The plain text version will run from the in-game '?' command.
-The html version will be placed on the web and will be made available for download to allow local browsing.
-The *.chm file is a windows specific format which allows adaption of html documentation packages to be used in windows helpfiles.
-It introduces full text searching and many other nice features.
+The Zangband basic documentation package is currently available in plain text format and is included in all Zangband downloads.
+Both the basic documentation and the spoilers are available for browsing in HTML format on Zangband.org.

 --- Reporting Errors / Suggestions for Improvement ---